kuhurosh/Sitara/supported.md

 ## Reporting a Vulnerability

-If you want to report any vulnerbility in code you can simply raise issues and define the problem or email us at roshan@parkyrosh.ml
+If you want to report any Vulnerbility in code you can simply raise issues and define the problem or email us at roshan@parkyrosh.ml